devguru99/devguru99/README.md

 ## Personal stats:

-#### With over 9 years of experience and 5+ years of education in Computer Science, a Lead Full-Stack Software Engineer specializes in designing and developing web applications.
-Skilled in JavaScript frameworks like React, Vue, Svelte, Stencil, and Angular, and proficient with back-end technologies such as Node, Go, and Rust, this role focuses on creating scalable, efficient, and secure applications.
+#### Skilled in JavaScript frameworks like React, Vue, Svelte, Stencil, and Angular, and proficient with back-end technologies such as Node, Go, and Rust, this role focuses on creating scalable, efficient, and secure applications.

 <details>
   <summary>Highlights / Proficiencies / Interests / Believes</summary>

 Highlights:

-- ⭐ 6+ years of professional experience in full lifecycle development
+- ⭐ 5+ years of professional experience in full lifecycle development
 - ⭐ Delivered over 25+ projects
 - ⭐ Worked with over 7+ companies from startup to enterprise level
 - ⭐ Worked on innovative and cutting-edge projects